 Will a 45 ACP stop a bear?

-As a rule of thumb, the best tool you have for self-defense against any animal, both two and four legged, is the one you have on you.
+As a rule of thumb, the best tool you have for self-defense against any animal, both two and four-legged, is the one you have on you.

-So if I’m walking around with my 45 on my hip and a bear begins to threaten me it’s much better to have the 45 than a stick.
+So if I’m walking around with my 45 on my hip and a bear begins to threaten me it’s much better to have the 45 than a pointed stick.

 If you don’t have your 45, and are only armed with a pointy stick, then I suppose you better get to poking.
 Maybe he’ll bleed out at some point.

-The 45 ACP is too weak for thick skinned, meaty animals:
+The 45 ACP is too weak for thick-skinned, meaty animals:

+Even though 45 Auto can and has been used in successful bear attacks, it has several inherent problems that actually make it insufficient.
 There is a lot that your 45 has to do right in order to stop a bear from attacking.
 The main thing is that you have to send projectiles far enough into his body that it actually does him harm.

-In other words, you want to help change his mind about attacking the thing that’s poking him with 45 caliber holes.
+In other words, you want to help change his mind about attacking the thing that’s poking him with 45-caliber holes.

 As with all defensive situations, shot placement and penetration are key.
 The main issue with the 45 ACP is that, while it’s a nice, big projectile capable of making a big hole, it’s not moving fast enough to penetrate deep into a bear’s body to matter unless you’re using the right ammo.

-Bear start with thicker skin than humans, which is often backed by muscle and big bones.
+Bears have thicker skin than humans, which is often backed by muscle and big bones.
 Of course, this all depends on the specific bear because they’re all built differently.

 Therefore, while 45 ACP is not ideal for self-defense against a bear, a more important decision isn’t the caliber, but the type of ammunition itself.